Q. What is released on incineration?

 Q. What is the maintenance involved?

 A. Minimal.
-There is an ashtray inside which, depending on use, can be easily removed and cleaned once a week.
-The machine is software based, meaning most of the maintenance happens remotely through our servers.
+There is an ashtray inside which, depending on use, can be easily removed and cleaned just once a week.
+The machine is highly software based, meaning most of the maintenance and monitoring happens remotely, through our online servers.

 Q. What is the running cost of the machine?